rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryMisc.md

     - filter - NfAnomalyResultFilterInput: Filter non-filesystem anomaly results by input.
     - timezoneOffset - System.Single: Offset based on customer timezone.
 - Returns NfAnomalyResultGroupedDataConnection.
-### nodekeyrotation
-Get latest key rotation for a Rubrik cluster.

-- There are 9 arguments.
-    - first - System.Int32: Returns the first n elements from the list.
-    - after - System.String: Returns the elements in the list that come after the specified cursor.
-    - last - System.Int32: Returns the last n elements from the list.
-    - before - System.String: Returns the elements in the list that come before the specified cursor.
-    - sortOrder - SortOrder: Sort order of result.
-    - clusterID - System.String: The ID of the cluster.
-    - nodeID - System.String: The name of the node.
-    - rotationStates - list of CdmKeyRotationStates: The state of the rotation.
-    - nodeSortBy - NodeKeyRotationSortBy: The order to sort the nodes.
-- Returns NodeKeyRotationConnection.
 ### noderemovalcancelpermission
 Check if the running node-removal job is cancelable.